rust-lang/book/second-edition/src/ch17-01-what-is-oo.md

 ### Objects Contain Data and Behavior

-The book "Design Patterns: Elements of Reusable Object-Oriented Software," colloquially referred to as "The Gang of Four book", is a catalog of object-oriented design patterns.
+The book "Design Patterns: Elements of Reusable Object-Oriented Software," colloquially referred to as "The Gang of Four book," is a catalog of object-oriented design patterns.
 It defines object-oriented programming in this
 way: